Karan-05/Translator-App/README.md

 # Translator-App
-Android App Using Java and Firebase
+Android App Using Java and Firebase in Android Studio.